 Boiler drum level control is necessary to feed water into the boiler as steam is output into the header and to the associated process equipment.
-For a given volume of steam and blowdown leaving the steam drum, an equal amount of water should replace into the boiler.
-There are three main control options available for drum level control, Single Element Control, Two Element Control and Three Element Control.
+For a given volume of steam and blowdown leaving the steam drum, an equal amount of water should replace in the boiler.
+There are three main control options available for drum level control, Single Element Control, Two Element Control, and Three Element Control.

 Boiler Swelling & Shrinking Effect

 The downstream process controls steam flow from the boiler.
-A sudden increase or decrease demand for steam flow will change the pressure in the steam drum and boiler piping.
+A sudden increase or decrease in demand for steam flow will change the pressure in the steam drum and boiler piping.
 The change in drum pressure will cause a change in both the density and boiling point of the steam and water.

-The sudden steam demand increase, the steam bubbles expand under the water surface, increasing density and boiling point of steam and water.
+The sudden steam demand increase, the steam bubbles expand under the water surface, increasing the density and boiling point of steam and water.
 Hence causes an increase in steam drum level even without the top-up of feedwater.
 This increase in water level proportional to an increased steam flow rate and decreased drum pressure is called Swelling Effect.

-In the other way, as the steam load decreases, the steam bubbles in the steam and water mixture decrease in density.
+On the other way, as the steam load decreases, the steam bubbles in the steam and water mixture decrease in density.
 Hence causes a decrease in drum level, while the mass of water and steam has not changed.
 This is called Shrinking Effect.

 What is Single Element Control?

 A single element control only uses the drum level signal as the control process variable.
 After performing a Proportional (P) and Integral (I) computation on the level deviation from setpoint, the output of the controller is then passed to the boiler feed water valve, which then controls the level of feedwater flow into the boiler drum.
-While Single Element Control possible ineffective control option because of the swelling effect.
+While Single Element Control possible an ineffective control option because of the swelling effect.

 Single Element Control recommended on small boilers with a relatively large water volume and steady loads.